IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Judgements and estimates made in assessing the impact of climate change and the transition to a lower carbon economy

 Climate change and the transition to a lower carbon economy were considered in preparing the consolidated financial statements.
 These may have significant impacts on the currently reported amounts of the group’s assets and liabilities discussed below and on similar assets and liabilities that may be recognized in the future.
-The group’s assumptions for investment appraisal (see page 20) form part of an investment decision-making framework for currently unsanctioned future capital expenditure on property, plant and equipment, and intangibles including exploration and appraisal assets, that is designed to support the effective and resilient implementation of bp’s strategy.
+The group’s assumptions for investment appraisal form part of an investment decision-making framework for currently unsanctioned future capital expenditure on property, plant and equipment, and intangibles including exploration and appraisal assets, that is designed to support the effective and resilient implementation of bp’s strategy.
 The price assumptions used for investment appraisal include oil and gas price assumptions, which are producer prices and are therefore net of any future carbon prices that the purchaser may be required to pay, and an assumption of a single carbon emissions cost imposed on the producer in respect of operational greenhouse gas (GHG) emissions (carbon dioxide and methane) in order to incentivize engineering solutions to mitigate GHG emissions on projects.
 The group’s oil and gas price assumptions for value-in-use impairment testing are aligned with those investment appraisal assumptions.
 The assumptions for future carbon emissions costs in value-in-use impairment testing differ from the investment appraisal assumptions and are described below.

-Management has also not identified any off-balance sheet commodity purchase obligations to be onerous contracts as result of the transition to a lower carbon economy at 31 December 2024.
+Management has also not identified any off-balance sheet commodity purchase obligations to be onerous contracts as result of the transition to a lower carbon economy at 31 December 2025.

 Impairment of property, plant and equipment and goodwill